-Donations to persons not entitled to a compulsory portion that have been made more than two years prior to the donator's death are disregarded.26 This fairly short period27 also applies to contributions made to a foundation, with the caveat that its commencement depends on the structure of the foundation.
+Donations to persons not entitled to a compulsory portion that have been made more than two years prior to the donator's death are disregarded.28 This fairly short period also applies to contributions made to a foundation,29 with the caveat that its commencement depends on the structure of the foundation.
 In particular, the deadline does not start before the founder's death if the assets have not really been economically (i.e., the founder has not given up control of the assets) transferred to the foundation prior to his or her death.

-If the founder is not a citizen of Liechtenstein and not resident in Liechtenstein, his or her entire estate is governed by law of the country whose citizen he or she was at the time of his or her death (unless the founder chose the law of the country of his or her last residence instead in a will).
+If the founder is neither a Liechtenstein citizen nor a Liechtenstein resident, his or her entire estate is governed by the law of the country whose citizen he or she was at the time of his or her death (unless the founder chose the law of the country of his or her last residence instead in a will).
 That law will also apply to the questions of whether there is a forced share for certain family members and whether such compulsory heirs can challenge transfers to a trust or foundation under certain circumstances.
 As a result, if a foreign resident has established a Liechtenstein trust or foundation, any challenge of the transfer of assets will generally be based on the law governing his or her estate, not on Liechtenstein compulsory heirship law.
 Accordingly, the Liechtenstein Supreme Court has allowed claims of foreign heirs in several cases based on the applicable foreign heirship law, irrespective of the fact that the Liechtenstein two-year statute of limitations had expired.

-However, the newly introduced Article 29, Paragraph 5 of the Liechtenstein Private International Law Act installed a further barrier to challenges,31 prescribing that the heirs are entitled to claims for a compulsory portion only if they have equivalent claims under the laws governing the acquisition of the assets by the foundation or trust.
-Therefore, disputes by persons entitled to a compulsory portion of contributions to a Liechtenstein foundation made by its foreign founder must be possible both under the applicable inheritance law and under Liechtenstein law if Liechtenstein law had been chosen as the law governing the transfer or if Liechtenstein law is applicable because the funds were transferred to the foundation as part of its stated capital.
-As a result, if Liechtenstein law applies to the contributions to the foundation, the Liechtenstein rules regarding the statute of limitation is applicable.32
+However, the newly introduced Article 29, Paragraph 5 of the Liechtenstein Private International Law Act installed a further barrier to challenges,33 prescribing that heirs are entitled to claims for a compulsory portion only if they have equivalent claims under the laws governing the acquisition of the assets by the foundation or trust.
+Therefore, disputes by persons entitled to a compulsory portion of contributions to a Liechtenstein foundation made by its foreign founder must be possible both under the applicable inheritance law and under Liechtenstein law if Liechtenstein law was chosen as the law governing the transfer or if Liechtenstein law is applicable because the funds were transferred to the foundation as part of its stated capital.
+As a result, if Liechtenstein law applies to the contributions to the foundation, the Liechtenstein rules regarding the statute of limitations are applicable.34

 In practice, this means that if a foreigner establishes an irrevocable discretionary trust or a foundation in Liechtenstein (without reserving any revocation rights or equivalent powers) and chooses Liechtenstein law as the law governing the transfer of his or her assets to the foundation or trust, any claims of any compulsory heirs under the applicable inheritance law will become time-barred after the expiry of two years from the transfer of the assets to the trust or foundation.